 Choose Ohio First

-Ashland University has been awarded a grant from the state of Ohio to provide Choose Ohio First Scholarships to outstanding students with interests in the natural and physical sciences.
+Ashland University has been awarded a grant from the state of Ohio to provide Choose Ohio First Scholarships to outstanding students in a variety of majors.
 These scholarships support academically strong students who plan to continue to graduate school, health-related professional programs or employment in STEM industries after completing a bachelor’s degree.

 Students can receive $3,000 per academic year for four years.

-- Maintain a major in Biochemistry, Biology (including Forensic Biology), Chemistry, Environmental Science, Forensic Chemistry, Integrated Mathematics, Mathematics, Nursing, Toxicology, Management Information Systems, Industrial and Systems Engineering, Business Analytics or Supply Chain
+- Maintain a major in Actuarial Science, Biochemistry, Biology (including Forensic Biology), Chemistry, Computer Science, Cybersecurity, Dietetics, Environmental Science, Forensic Chemistry, Integrated Mathematics, Mathematics, Nursing, Toxicology, Management Information Systems, Industrial and Systems Engineering, Business Analytics or Supply Chain

 - Minimum 3.0 GPA by the end of the first year to maintain scholarship